bigbagy/NLP-document-parsing-and-clustering/README.md

 All files inside files" folder will be processed

 Currently most common document formats are surpoorted, including:
 .txt (utf-8)
 .docx
 .pdf
 .pptx

-incorrect file format may give errors

-currently accept English, French and German files, other languages support can be added
+note: unaccepted file format may give errors currently accept English, French and German files, other languages support are not tested

 ### Demo files for clustering